Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 Stair climbing is an effective way to help improve a person’s overall cardiovascular fitness.
 This is achieved through raising the heart rate and increasing blood flow to the muscles of the body.

-In fact, studies report that stair climbing can increase a person’s aerobic abilities.2 This creates a healthy challenge for the heart, allowing the heart muscle to become stronger and healthier.
+In fact, studies report that stair climbing can increase a person’s aerobic abilities.14 This creates a healthy challenge for the heart, allowing the heart muscle to become stronger and healthier.

 Muscle Endurance

-The Stairmaster muscles worked discussed above highlights all the muscle groups that are engaged in this exercise.
-And as a result, a stair stepper can expect to see increases in muscle endurance for everything targeted.
+The discussion above about the muscles worked by the Stairmaster highlights all the muscle groups engaged in this exercise.
+As a result, a stair stepper can expect to see increases in muscle endurance for all targeted areas.

 Because of the low weight, repetitions involved in this exercise, the stair stepper will result in helping the muscles to appear more lean.